Castelvill/SandstormBox/docs/instructions.md

 **Parameters**

-- delimeter (char) - a character that will divide the provided string;
+- delimeter (variable / char) - character that will divide the provided string to seperate tokens;
-- context (context) - id of the context with a string to be tokenize;
+- text (variable / text) - string to be tokenize;
-- [output] (context) - giving an id to a new context creates a variable in the current scope or overwrites the context of an existing variable with the same id.
+- [output] (variable) - giving an id to a new context creates a variable in the current scope or overwrites the context of an existing variable with the same id.

 ## tree